 The morning-glory, or bindweed, family (Convolvulaceae) contains c.
 55 genera, comprising more than 1,650 species.
-Read more about these plants elsewhere on this website, see Plants: The morning-glory family.
+Read more about these plants on the page Plants: Morning-glories and bindweeds.

 The blue dawn-flower, or Indian morning-glory (Ipomoea indica), is extremely variable, its leaves being heart-shaped or tri-lobed, and the flower colour varying from purple to blue to pink.
 Despite its specific name, and also one of its common names, indicating that it is from India, the place of origin of this species is unknown.
 Today, its distribution is pan-tropical, and it is also found in some subtropical areas.